 Experimental VR headset mode currently only supported on the Android platform.
 If mode is specified, it changes the VR headset mode to one of the following: Mode 0 for normal operation, in mode 1 the root window is duplicated along its horizontal axis and scaled up or down, in mode 2 the root window must be managed as left and right halves by the application, and in mode 3 the root window is duplicated along its horizontal axis without scaling.
 For all modes except mode 0 touch screen panning and zooming on Android is turned off and touch coordinates in X are reported equal for both left and right halves of the screen.
-All modes except mode 0 turn on a shader performing a barrel distortion (when OpenGL ES 2 is available) which theoretically compensates the lenses of a VR headset.
+All modes except mode 0 turn on a shader performing a barrel distortion (when OpenGL ES 2 is available) which theoretically compensates the effect of lenses of a VR headset.
 The optional parameters distortion and rescale, if present, must be specified as floating point numbers and control the degree of distortion.
+In order to flip the image(s) horizontally and/or vertically, mode can be bitwise or ed with 4 (horizontal flip) and/or 8 (vertical flip) for all modes except 0.
 If mode and additional arguments are omitted, the currently active mode including the distortion control parameters are returned as a Tcl list of three elements.